DannySto/k8s-cicd-demo/README.md

 # VPC & EKS deployment using Terraform
 ## Description
 The repository consists of two main directories:
-- Terraform
+#### 1. Terraform
-- Manifests

-**Terraform:**
-This Contains all the required terraform files to deploy a new VPC in AWS including:
+This contains all the required terraform files to deploy a new VPC in AWS including:
 * Private and Public subnets
 * Internet Gateway
 * NAT gateway